boostorg/redis/README.md

 }
 ```

-For a complete example see intro.cpp.  `async_run` completes only when
-the connection is lost.
-When that happens the operations `async_exec`
+`connection::async_run` completes only when the connection is lost.
-or `async_receive_push` won't be affected and will be processed once a
-new connection is stablished or are canceled with
+When that happens, ongoing `connection::async_exec` and
+`connection::async_receive_push` operations won't be cancelled.
-`connection::cancel`.
-The feature makes it possible to implement
+This behaviour makes reconnection simpler to implement for users, see
-reconnection, for example
+for example

 * subscriber.cpp: Reconnects to the same server instance when the
   connection is lost, for example, because of a server crash or